gjerd/light-jpf/README.md

 #### Build plugin with Maven

-Use light-jpf-maven-plugin to create maven artifact (*-plugin.jar).
+Use lightweight-plugin-framework-maven-plugin to create maven artifact (*-plugin.jar).
 Maven will create fat jar with plugin code and all its dependencies.

 ```xml